-Shelly Prosko, PT, PYT, CPI, C-IAYT is a physiotherapist and yoga therapist dedicated to educating, empowering and inspiring individuals to create and sustain optimal health by teaching and advocating for the integration of yoga therapy into modern healthcare.
+Shelly Prosko, PT, PYT, CPI, C-IAYT is a physiotherapist and yoga therapist dedicated to educating, empowering, and inspiring individuals to create and sustain optimal health by teaching and advocating for the integration of yoga therapy into modern healthcare.
 She is a respected pioneer of PhysioYoga, a combination of physiotherapy and yoga.
-Shelly guest lectures at medical colleges, teaches in numerous yoga therapy programs and yoga teacher trainings, speaks internationally at yoga therapy and medical conferences, offers onsite and online continuing education courses for healthcare professionals, yoga therapists and yoga teachers, and offers workshops and individual sessions for those suffering from a wide variety of conditions, including pelvic floor dysfunctions and persistent (chronic) pain.
+Shelly guest lectures at medical colleges, teaches in numerous yoga therapy programs and yoga teacher trainings, speaks internationally at yoga therapy and medical conferences offers onsite and online continuing education courses for healthcare professionals, yoga therapists and yoga teachers, and offers workshops and individual sessions for those suffering from a wide variety of conditions, including pelvic floor dysfunctions and persistent (chronic) pain.

-Shelly has extensive training in a variety of specialty areas and over 20 years of experience of integrating yoga into rehabilitation and wellness care.
+Shelly has extensive training in a variety of specialty areas and over 20 years of experience in integrating yoga into rehabilitation and wellness care.
 She emphasizes the immense value gained from clinical experience and learning from the people she works with and the students she teaches.
-She considers herself a lifelong student, truth seeker and change maker.
+She considers herself a lifelong student, truth seeker, and change maker.
 Please visit www.physioyoga.ca for more info and links to yoga resources and practices related to pain and pelvic floor health.

 Prosko S. Optimizing Pelvic Floor Health Through Yoga Therapy.
 International Association of Yoga Therapists.
 Yoga Therapy Today Winter Issue.
 2016; 32-34, 48.